science of happiness | wellbeing blog

 In the grand tapestry of the Science of Happiness series, we’ve explored the intricate dance of oxytocin’s bonds, serotonin’s nods of recognition, endorphins’ healing embrace, and dopamine’s pursuit of more.

-The journey has been elevation of awareness and refining the quality of these happiness-inducing elements.
+The journey has been an elevation of awareness and a refinement of the quality of these happiness-inducing elements.

 Now, we delve into the heartbeat of a fulfilled existence: Meaning.
 Beyond the transient highs, meaning is the compass steering us toward enduring fulfillment.